-3.1.5 Modulation
+3.1.6 Modulation

-In this sample program, the voltage to be input to the motor is generated by pulse width modulation (PWM).
-Comparison of the PWM waveform with a triangular waveform determines the pulse width for use in providing the input voltage.
+In this sample program, the voltage for input to the motor (the voltage output from the inverter) is generated by pulse width modulation (PWM).
+Comparison of the command voltage waveform with a triangular waveform determines the PWM pulse width.